Burn Fat As Fuel While You Play Basketball With A Targeted Ketogenic Diet

 The Targeted Ketogenic Diet (TKD) is basically a very low carb, high fat diet except with carbohydrates consumed around sport and exercise times.

 That means that any day you train or play basketball you will eat carbohydrates.
+You can see the Top 5 Best Carbohydrate Foods For Basketball Players here.

 A low carb ketogenic approach can have many benefits for athletes who want to lose weight.